 - University of Pennsylvania (J.D. cum laude 1994; Articles Editor, University of Pennsylvania Law Review); Binghamton University (B.A. magna cum laude 1991; Phi Beta Kappa)

-- Massachusetts; U.S. District Courts for the District of Massachusetts, Southern and Eastern Districts of New York, and Eastern District of Virginia; and U.S. Courts of Appeals for the First, Second, and Fourth Circuits
+- Massachusetts, U.S. District Courts for the District of Massachusetts and the Eastern District of Virginia, and U.S. Courts of Appeals for the First and Fourth Circuits

 - Served in the following positions with the U.S. Department of Justice: U.S. Attorney, District of Massachusetts (2017-2021); Assistant U.S. Attorney, Boston (2005-2017) and Virginia (2003-2005); and Counsel to the Assistant Attorney General, Civil Rights Division (2001-2003); Special Assistant District Attorney, Middlesex County, Massachusetts (1999-2000)